LBNL-ETA/CyDER/dev/cymdistpy/doc/userGuide/source/build.rst

  - reading, validating, and parsing the CYMDIST XML input file.
    This includes removing and replacing invalid characters in variable names such as ``*+-`` with ``_``,
  - writing Modelica code with valid inputs and outputs names,
- - invoking Dymola to compile the Modelica code as an FMU for model exchange 2.0.
+ - invoking Dymola to compile the Modelica code as an FMU for co-simulation 2.0.

 .. note::